tearflake/symp-intro/README.md

 ---

-#### The Idea
+#### The Architecture

-In Symp, every interaction may follow a simple cyclic ritual:
+There are two kinds of components in Symp: a core and a device.
+There can be many devices, all attached to the core, as shown in the diagram:

 ```
-      · · · · · · · · · · · · · · · · · ·
+                      · · · · · · · · ·
                       ·               ·
-· · > ·        p a g e f r o n t        · · · ·
-·     ·                                 ·     ·
+                      ·  d e v i c e  ·
-·     · · · · · · · · · · · · · · · · · ·     ·
                       ·               ·
+                      · · · · · · · · ·
+                              ·
+                              ·
+                              ·
+· · · · · · · · ·       · · · · · · ·       · · · · · · · · ·
+·               ·       ·           ·       ·               ·
+·  d e v i c e  · · · · ·  c o r e  · · · · ·  d e v i c e  ·
+·               ·       ·           ·       ·               ·
+· · · · · · · · ·       · · · · · · ·       · · · · · · · · ·
+                              ·
+                              ·
+                              ·
+                      · · · · · · · · ·
                       ·               ·
-·         · · · · · · · · · · · · · ·         ·
-·         ·                         ·         ·
-·         ·   r e w r i t i n g     ·         ·
-· · · · · ·   f u n c t i o n a l   · < · · · ·
-          ·   i m p e r a t i v e   ·
+                      ·  d e v i c e  ·
                       ·               ·
-          · · · · · · · · · · · · · ·
+                      · · · · · · · · ·
 ```

-While the modest frontend user interface is restricted (pagefront), the programming backend spans free over the whole range between low level and high level programming.

-It is possible to choose between rudimentary but fast imperative execution, middle ground functional programming, and advanced but slow term rewriting.

-The backend set of programming paradigms should provide an easy way to define new domain specific frameworks using the right tools for the right tasks.
+Devices may be a front-end interface to the outer world, while the back-end core is quietly connecting all of the devices.

+Devices may communicate to each other using the core as a mediating environment which performs the intermediate computations.

+The core is pure, stateless, and referentially transparent computing unit, while devices may maintain states during their life cycle.

+Together, they form an integrated system capable of performing any kind of computation we may require as their users.

 ---

-#### Why Symp Exists
+#### About The Core

-Symp is an S-expression based programming framework.\
+Symp core is an S-expression based programming framework.\
 It’s colorless and minimalist although computationally complete.\
 A tool for building programming frameworks as well as writing in them.